gwtd3/gwt-d3/README.md

 This library provides access to the [d3.js API](http://d3js.org/) to the Java and GWT community.
 It allows GWT developers to use d3.js library in their project.

-Have a look to the
+Have a look at the
 <a href="http://gwt-d3.appspot.com/">demo</a>.

 Goals of the library: